-Kathleen Ernst is an award-winning, bestselling American author of twenty-six published books, which to date have sold a total of over one million copies.
+Kathleen Ernst is an award-winning, bestselling American author of twenty-six published books, which together have sold over one million printed, electronic, and audio copies.

 Kathleen's work has earned numerous honors, including multiple Edgar and Agatha national mystery award nominations, and an Emmy for children's educational programming.

 Kathleen's books fall into three main groups: American Girl mysteries and historical fiction for readers ages 8 and up; Chloe Ellefson mysteries for adults and mature teens; and American Civil War books for adults and young readers.
 In addition, she has written poetry, a young adult (YA) novel, and a non-fiction history about the American Civil War.

 Kathleen is the creator of Caroline Abbott, the newest American Girl historical character, and author of the multiple award-winning series about her.
 The seventh book, Traitor In The Shipyard, came out in 2013 and has been nominated for an Agatha Award as Best Traditional Children's Mystery.
 It is Kathleen's fifteenth book for American Girl, and she is under contract with them for two additional (and as yet unannounced) projects.

 Kathleen created and writes the award-winning Chloe Ellefson Historic Sites mysteries from publisher Midnight Ink.
 The fourth and latest book in the series, Heritage of Darkness, was released in 2013.
 The fifth book, Tradition of Deceit, is set for publication in the fall of 2014, and Kathleen is under contract to write two more books for the series.